Published:

 Before you introduce e-commerce functions for your association, clarify these points:

-• Check the association statutes: Do the statutes allow economic activity (shop sales, ticketing)?
-If not, the next general assembly must approve an amendment.
+Check association statutes: Do the statutes allow economic activity (shop sales, ticketing)?
+If not, the next general assembly must decide on an amendment.

-• Secure tax exemption: Consult the cantonal tax office on whether an online shop could jeopardise charitable status.
+Secure tax exemption: Consult with the cantonal tax office to check whether an online shop jeopardises the non-profit status.

-• Create legal notice and privacy policy: Mandatory for every online shop.
-The revised DPA (since 1.9.2023) raises the requirements.
+Create a legal notice and privacy policy: Mandatory for every online shop.
+The revised FADP (since 1.9.2023) increases the requirements.

-• Define payment methods: Cover at least TWINT + QR invoice + credit card.
+Define-payment methods: Cover at least TWINT + QR-bill + credit card.
 Check whether the PSP supports PostFinance and Apple/Google Pay.

-• Set up association bank account for payouts: The PSP pays out to the association account – make sure the account is business-capable and meets the PSP requirements.
+Set up an association account for payouts: The PSP pays out to the association's bank account – make sure the account is fully operational and meets the PSP's requirements.

-• Check association software integration: Does your association software (ClubDesk, Fairgate etc.) offer an interface to the chosen PSP?
-Are payments automatically posted?
+Check association software integration: Does your association software (ClubDesk, Fairgate etc.) offer an interface to the chosen PSP?
+Are payments booked automatically?

-• Define responsibilities on the board: Who takes care of the shop?
+Define responsibilities within the board: Who is taking care of the shop?
 Who monitors incoming payments?
 Minimal effort is only possible if the processes are clear.

-• Test mobile suitability: Is the shop, the donation form and checkout usable on the smartphone?
-Do PayLinks work in WhatsApp?
+Test mobile compatibility: Can the shop, donation form and checkout be used smoothly on smartphones?
+Do Paylinks work in WhatsApp?

-• Set GTC and return rules: Even if there is no statutory right of withdrawal in Switzerland – clear rules create trust.
+Establish GTC and return policies: Even though there is no statutory right of withdrawal in Switzerland – clear rules build trust.

-• Carry out a test order: Before the shop goes live, go through the entire purchase process yourself once – including payment, confirmation email and posting.
+Perform a test order: Before the shop goes live, go through the entire purchasing process yourself once – including payment, confirmation email and booking.

-7. How you process payments for your association with Payrexx
+7. How you can process payments for your association with Payrexx

-Payrexx offers Swiss associations a payment solution that covers all the described channels from a single source: TWINT, QR invoice, credit cards, PostFinance, Apple Pay and Google Pay – activatable with just a few clicks, without technical prior knowledge.
+Payrexx offers Swiss associations a payment solution that covers all described channels from a single source: TWINT, QR-bill, credit cards, PostFinance, Apple Pay and Google Pay – activated with just a few clicks, without any technical prior knowledge.

-With Payrexx links and QR codes, you send payment requests for membership fees, event tickets or donations directly by SMS, email or as a notice in the association premises.
+With Payrexx Links and QR codes, you can send payment requests for membership fees, event tickets or donations directly via SMS, email or as a poster in the association's clubhouse.

-The recurring payment function automates fee collection.
-For associations with their own web shop, Payrexx provides plugins for common shop systems and an API that enables seamless integration with association software.
+The recurring payment function automates the fee collection.
+For associations with their own webshop, Payrexx provides plug-ins for common shop systems and an API that allows a seamless connection to association software.

-KYC checks and regulatory compliance are handled by Payrexx as a licensed PSP – the association does not need to take care of anti-money laundering obligations itself.
-Start now with a free Payrexx account and set up your first payment page in just a few minutes.
+KYC checks and regulatory compliance are handled by Payrexx as a licensed PSP – the association does not have to worry about anti-money laundering duties itself.
+Get started now with a free Payrexx account and set up your first payment page in just a few minutes.

 Frequently Asked Questions